kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 ###### Does enabling the feature change any default behavior?

 Pod scheduling might be retried even if the API call hasn't yet been executed.
-For instance, it might happen before the `PodScheduled` condition is set to `false`.
+For instance, a Pod might be retried before its `PodScheduled` condition is set to `false` (indicating it's unschedulable).
+Consequently, external components that would rely on a strict ordering of `applying a condition -> retrying a Pod` might be less informed.

 Moreover, some API calls might be canceled.
 In such cases, if the Pod is bound shortly after, the `PodScheduled` condition might not be set to `false` at all, as the binding takes precedence.